 What is your academic background and was science your passion while growing up?

 If I hadn’t come to Mumbai, I would never learn the ups and downs of life.
 I would never have enjoyed the moments which I got to learn through these years after college.

+It has changed me a lot both personally and professionally, living away from family, having a spark to learn and to do something different and grow in life.
+Now any achievement does not satisfy or put an end to my love for learning, it only brings happiness.
 Today, I have a B. Tech as well as PGDM in commercial shipping and logistics, and still pursuing to learn another course in shipping which I would have never done if I was now sailing.
 Now I believe, whatever happens, it happens for a reason and that is for good.
 We should try our best but if we do not achieve, we should keep trying.
 From my point of view, my achievements are small for now but I know I have a long way to go to keep proving myself as a woman in the Maritime Sector.

+What is your academic background and was science your passion while growing up?